ICS311/ICS311.github.io/syllabus.md

 _Questions about Course Content_

-In general, questions about course content such as concepts, clarifications of assignments, etc. should be posted to the Laulima discussion forum of the week.
+In general, questions should be posted to discord (link in Laulima announcements).
 This is because (1) other students can see our responses there, and thus also benefit; and (2) other students may notice the question and answer before the instructor or TA notices it.
-If you email us a question, we will post the reply in Laulima unless personal information is involved.</dd>

 _Personal Topics_

 For topics that are not of interest to other students or are personal, you may email us, or request a private office visit.
-If using email, put "ICS 311" in the subject line.</dd>
+If using email, put "ICS 311" in the subject line.

 _Communication with other students (e.g., group members)_